 Over the years I’ve used circular saws for many different projects.
-A circular saw is a great and affordable tool to have in your workshop!
+It’s a great and affordable tool to have in your workshop!
 If you’re just starting to build up your tool set, a circular saw can be a great substitute for a more expensive table saw.

 This post came about because I recently started a woodworking project that uses super heavy 2x8x8 boards.
 I needed to cut one of the 2x8s into 4 smaller pieces and instead of trying to balance the board on my miter saw cart I decided to cut them using my cordless circular saw – we just got a cordless one and I LOVE IT!